lneuhaus/pyrpl/docs/source/basics.rst

 Motivation
 ===========

-Available hardware borads featuring FPGAs, CPUs and analog in- and outputs makes it possible to use digital signal processing (DSP) to control quantum optics experiments.
+Available hardware boards featuring FPGAs, CPUs and analog in- and outputs makes it possible to use digital signal processing (DSP) to control quantum optics experiments.
 Running open-source software on this hardware has many advantages:

 - Lab space: small size, less different devices